FathimaThan/FathimaThan/README.md

 <h1 align="center">Hi 👋, I'm Fathima Thanseeha</h1>

-A passionate Data Science Learner from India.
+A passionate Data Science learner from India with a Bachelor's degree in Computer Applications (BCA).
 I recently completed an online course in Data Science and Machine Learning.
-I'm passionate about transforming data into actionable insights and building predictive models.
+I'm enthusiastic about transforming data into actionable insights and building predictive models.
 Currently, I'm seeking job opportunities in data science and machine learning.

 🔍 Looking for: Exciting opportunities in data science and machine learning

-📚 Education: Completed an online course in Data Science and Machine Learning
+📚 Education: Bachelor's degree in Computer Applications (BCA), Completed an online course in Data Science and Machine Learning

 🔧 Skills: Python, Power BI, SQL, Machine Learning, Data Visualization, Excel